apndx/DenMaker/Documentation/implementation_document.md

 ### Datastructures

-1. ArrayList - used in almost every class to some extent
+1. OwnArrayList - used in almost every class to some extent

 Minimum heap nor a queue were not needed as I first had planned.
 An arraylist with randomness was used to replace these.
 Also the Java random generator was used in the end instead of a home made version.